Physical Education – a Wicked Problem

 game-based teaching approaches like TGfU (Bunker & Thorpe, 1982) in the UK,

-the Game Sense approach (den Duyn, 1997) in Australia and Tactical Games (Griffin,
+the Game Sense approach (den Duyn, 1997) and Play with Purpose (Pill, 2007) in Australia and Tactical Games (Griffin,

 Mitchell & Oslin, 1997) in the USA, the Sport Education model (Siedentop,